Welcome to the Public Works Department! David Jacobs, P.E., L.S.

 Fax: (714) 562-3677

-The Buena Park Public Works Department is responsible for the ongoing maintenance programs for City streets, utilities, buildings, equipment and the City's engineering, transportation and capital improvement programs.
-It has 72 employees, an operating budget of over $13 million and consists of the following divisions:
+The Buena Park Public Works Department is responsible for the ongoing maintenance programs for City streets, utilities, buildings, and equipment.
+We also manage the City's engineering, transportation and Capital Improvement Programs (CIP).
+There are 70+ employees with an operating budget of over $13 million, and we consist of the following divisions:

-This division is responsible for the overall management of all public works activities and operations as well as coordinating with other public agencies including Caltrans, Orange County Transportation Authortiy (OCTA), Orange County Water District (OCWD) and the California Regional Water Quality Board.
+This division is responsible for the overall management of all public works activities and operations as well as coordinating with other public agencies including Caltrans, Orange County Transportation Authority (OCTA), Orange County Water District (OCWD), and the California Regional Water Quality Board.

 This division is responsible for the installation, timing and maintenance of all traffic control devices and signals.
 It also conducts engineering studies of traffic conditions and works with the Police Department and other agencies to improve traffic conditions in the City.